blendi-remade/reve-studio/README.md

 ## 🙏 Acknowledgments

-- Built with 🍌 at the hackathon
 - Powered by Fal AI for image generation
-- Inspired by the chaos of creative collaboration
+- Built with creativity and collaboration in mind

 ---

-*Remember: The best ideas often come from slipping on a banana peel of creativity!*
+*Where every prompt reveals a new perspective.*